-- 5. Remove the plastic caps from the battery posts. - 6.
-Attach the red positive (+) cable terminals to the positive posts (A) on the batteries and tighten clamps.
+- 6. Attach the red positive (+) cable terminals to the positive posts (A) on the batteries and tighten clamps.
 Reposition plastic covers onto clamps. - 7.
 Attach the black negative (-) cable terminals to the negative posts (B) on the batteries and tighten clamps.
 Reposition plastic covers onto clamps. - 8.
 Turn the battery switch to the POWER ON position. - 9.
 Close the platform.
-Refer to 5.3.2 Closing Platforms (Standard Position), page 289.
+Refer to 5.3.2 Closing Platforms (Standard Position), page 278.